Simple ways to keep your food fresher for longer

 Keep onions crisp

 Choose a dry, dark place to store onions so that they stay fresh.
-They also need a breathable location so opt to hang them in a breathable bag or hang them in a stocking.
+They also need a breathable spot so opt to hang them in a breathable bag or hang them in a stocking.

 Get good fat

 Refrigerate avocados to pause the ripening process or store them at room temperature to help them ripen easily.

 Freeze your herbs in olive oil, using an ice tray which you can easily add to a pan or pot when needed, or place the herbs in a glass of water to ensure that they remain oxygenated.

 Don’t separate bananas

 Did you know that bananas ripen faster if they are separated?
 To ensure that they stay fresh, keep them bunched up for as long as possible.
 You can also try wrapping just the stems in a small piece of cling wrap.